SDXamarinDevs/August-2017-MonkeyChat/ReadMe.md

 - FFImageLoading Transformations
 - Xam.Plugins.Settings

 Add the Starter files to your project, and update your platform project to initialize FFImageLoading.
+Note that the starter files in the Resources folder will need to be added to the Platform Project(s) not the shared .NET Standard library.

 <details>
   <summary>Platform Configurations</summary>